leoloso/gatowebsites/content/docs/guides/special-features/composable-directives.md

 ---
 title: Composable directives
-metaDesc: A composable directive can augment another directive to modify its behavior or fill a gap.
+description: A composable directive can augment another directive to modify its behavior or fill a gap.
 This removes the need to duplicate fields or directives just to change their input or return types, avoiding bloat.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 330
 templateEngineOverride: md